CityScrolls logo Explore Venice ›

 Exquisite Gothic palace housing a curated art collection.

-You step into one of Venice's most elegant palazzos, with unobstructed front-row views of Canal Grande framed by Gothic arches.
+Step inside one of Venice’s most elegant palazzos, where direct, front-row views of Canal Grande are perfectly framed by graceful Gothic arches.

 Explore Ca' d'Oro